Hexagram-Sun/AutoFE-papers/README.md

 The core idea behind AutoFE is not just to automate the feature engineering process but also to optimize it in a way that maximally enhances the performance of machine learning models.
 This involves a combination of search algorithms, statistical techniques, and machine learning methods to evaluate and select the best features.

+Automated feature engineering can broadly be categorized into three main components: automated data preprocessing, feature synthesis, and feature selection.

+Automated data preprocessing encompasses tasks such as data cleaning, handling missing values, and normalization.
+This initial step ensures that the data is in a suitable format for further analysis and model building.
+By automating these preprocessing steps, practitioners can save valuable time and reduce the risk of introducing human error into the data preparation process.

+Feature synthesis involves the creation of new features from existing ones or by combining multiple features in meaningful ways.
+This step aims to capture complex relationships and patterns in the data that may not be immediately apparent.
+Automated techniques use algorithms to explore various feature combinations and transformations, allowing for the discovery of novel features that can improve model performance.

+Feature selection focuses on identifying the subset of features that are most relevant for predicting the target variable.
+Automated methods employ different strategies, such as statistical tests, model-based evaluations, or heuristic search algorithms, to efficiently explore the feature space and identify the most informative features.
+By automating this process, practitioners can avoid the tedious and error-prone task of manually evaluating numerous feature combinations.

+Additionally, some efforts in the field of automated machine learning (AutoML) incorporate feature engineering as part of a larger framework for automating the entire machine learning pipeline.
+These comprehensive AutoML solutions aim to streamline the model development process from data preprocessing to model deployment, further enhancing the accessibility and efficiency of machine learning for practitioners across domains.

+We use tags `DP`, `SY`, `SE`, `AML` to denote data preprocessing, feature synthesis, Feature selection and autoML works respectively.

 ## Paper List